ChainSafe/lodestar/docs/pages/validator-management/vc-configuration.md

-# Validator management
+# Validator Configuration

-The following instructions are required for stakers utilizing Lodestar.
+The following instructions are for stakers utilizing the Lodestar validator client.

 [TOC]